-Maze progress monitoring materials are organized similarly, with the exception that students fill out the Maze worksheets themselves, rather than the assessor marking a scoring form.
-In the download version of Acadience Reading, 20 alternate Maze worksheets are available per grade and can be produced as individual worksheets or in a booklet.
+Maze progress monitoring materials are organized similarly.
+In the Acadience Learning Online and paper-and-pencil download version of Acadience Reading, 20 alternate Maze forms are available per grade.
 In the published version of Acadience Reading, the first 10 Maze progress monitoring worksheets are provided in a Maze Progress Monitoring Student Booklet.
 The other 10 worksheets per grade are available for download.

 Maze progress monitoring materials are available for: